|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Jim Rench (cousin of SSgt Charles E. Bayer)

-Diana & Freeman Morris (niece & nephew of 2nd Lt.
+Diana Morris (niece of 2nd Lt.
 William F. B. Morris)

 Dennis Murphy (cousin of Pvt William Omanoff)

-On December 7, 1941 pilot Captain Robert H. Richards was the pilot B-17C "Skipper" 40-2049 and force landed at Bellows Field during the attack on Pearl Harbor.
+Previously, on December 7, 1941 pilot Captain Robert H. Richards and Avn Cdt William F. B. Morris were aboard B-17C "Skipper" 40-2049 that force landed at Bellows Field on Oahu during the Japanese attack on Pearl Harbor.

 The Tragedy at Egolo-Rendova by Reverend J. R. Metcalfe